Nuclear ab initio calculations of 6He $\beta$-decay for beyond the Standard Model studies

-Our motivation to study $^6$He is twofold: First, $^6$He is a light nucleus, for which \emph{ab~initio} many-body calculations are under control.
-Thus, it is an ideal setting for testing the feasibility to reach the precision needed by experiments to constrain BSM signatures.
-Second, $^6$He is being studied in several ongoing, or soon to be initiated, experimental campaigns at Laboratoire Physique Corpusculaire de CAEN (France)~\cite{cirgiliano2019precision}, National Superconducting Cyclotron Laboratory (USA) ~\cite{doi:10.1063/1.4955362}, the University of Washington CENPA (USA) by the He6-CRES Collaboration~\cite{PhysRevLett.114.162501}, and at SARAF accelerator (Israel)~\cite{Ohayon2018}.
+Our motivation to study $^6$He is twofold: First, $^6$He is a light nucleus for which \emph{ab~initio} many-body calculations are numerically tractable, and thus can test feasibility to reach the precision needed by experiments to constrain BSM signatures.
+Second, $^6$He is being studied in several ongoing, or soon to be initiated, experimental campaigns at Laboratoire de Physique Corpusculaire de CAEN (France)~\cite{cirigliano2019precision}, National Superconducting Cyclotron Laboratory (USA) ~\cite{doi:10.1063/1.4955362}, the University of Washington CENPA (USA) by the He6-CRES Collaboration~\cite{PhysRevLett.114.162501}, and at SARAF accelerator (Israel)~\cite{Ohayon2018}.
 The SARAF experiment is focusing on the angular correlation between the emitted $\beta$-particles, while the other aforementioned experiments will measure the \(\beta\)-electron energy spectrum.
 As the experiments aim for a per-mil level of accuracy, precise calculations based on the SM are needed.